 This is the user name registered with Apple.

 Click Change to reissue a certificate under a different Apple ID.

 The certificate is good until the listed date.
 You must renew the certificate to avoid interrupted service.
-If you don’t renew the certificate, users must reregister their iOS and iPadOS devices and Mac computers with the Apple Push Notification Service.
+If you don’t renew the certificate, users must reregister their iOS devices and Mac computers with the Apple Push Notification Service.

 Click Renew to reissue a certificate with the same Apple ID, but with an extended expiration date.

 This is a link to the Apple Push Certificates Portal.

 You revoke compromised certificates using the portal.
 Click the phrase to open the correct URL in Safari.